 About

-Community HeLP is an in-house legal services clinic in which law students engage in interdisciplinary advocacy on behalf of low-income clients with a variety of health-harming legal needs.
-In recent years the clinic’s docket has focused primarily on legal issues affecting noncitizens, including humanitarian and family-based immigration benefits, advocacy on behalf of immigrant detainees, and public education on issues at the intersection of health and immigration.
-Students have also regularly engaged in work involving access to food stamps, disability rights, advanced care directives, housing, and other issues affecting legally-underserved communities.
-Working under the supervision of Associate Professor Jason Cade and the clinic's staff attorney, students have direct responsibility for all aspects of client representation in cases undertaken by the clinic, including: interviewing and advising clients; conducting research and drafting legal documents; advocating in court proceedings and administrative hearings, and collaborating with legal and medical professionals in the community.
+Working under the supervision of Professor Jason Cade and clinic staff, students have direct responsibility for all aspects of client representation in cases undertaken by the clinic, including: interviewing and advising clients; conducting research and drafting legal documents; advocating in court proceedings and administrative hearings, and collaborating with legal and medical professionals in the community.
 Clinic students periodically develop or update training materials for medical providers, legal advocates, and patients, and engage in related systemic policy work.
-The clinic has downtown office (located very close to campus).

-The two-semester clinic is structured so that students receive significant supervision, training, and guidance in the first semester, enabling more independent, advanced, and systemic work in the second semester.
+The two-semester course is structured so that students receive significant supervision, training, and guidance in the first semester, enabling more independent, advanced, and systemic work in the second semester.
 The weekly seminar component of the clinic provides skills training and substantive instruction in the clinic’s primary practice areas.
 The seminar also includes clinical “case rounds” designed to develop reflective advocacy, collaborative problem solving, and a framework for skills-transfer across issue areas.

 Students must submit a written application, using the Unified Application Form prior to enrolling in the Community HeLP Clinic.
 Please answer all questions on the application.
 After the applications are screened, students may be interviewed.
 Before registration, students will be either invited to enroll in the Community HeLP Clinic or notified that they have been placed on a waiting list.
 The Community HeLP Clinic can enroll up to eight students per semester.
 The clinic is available in the spring and fall semesters to (rising) 2L and 3L students.